Mexican-Style Black Beans

 What are the benefits of black beans?

-Black beans are high in fiber, protein, potassium and Vitamin A. This means that black beans are good in aiding digestion, bone health, lowering blood pressure and managing diabetes.
+Black beans are high in fiber, protein, potassium, and Vitamin A. This means that black beans are good for aiding digestion, bone health, lowering blood pressure, and managing diabetes.

-Black Beans are a great addition to any Mexican-inspired meal!
+Mexican black beans are a great addition to any Mexican-style meal!
 Serve them with rice as a side dish or inside of your favorite burritos and tacos.
+This recipe is inspired by the black beans side dish at Cafe Rio Restaurants.

 Prep Time 5 minutes